navapbc/template-infra/template-only-docs/set-up-team-workflow.md

 ## Code security and analysis

+After you've added the templates to your repo, enable GitHub's security features:

-In Settings > Code security and analysis, enable "Dependabot alerts" and enable "Dependabot security updates".
+In Settings > Code security and analysis, enable the following features:

-* "Dependabot version updates" is controlled by `.github/dependabot.yml`
-* "Code scanning" is controlled by `.github/codeql-analysis.yml`
-* "Secret scanning" is enabled by default
+- Dependabot
+  - Dependabot alerts
+  - Dependabot security updates
+  - Dependabot version updates - follow GitHub's setup flow for configuring Dependabot
+- Code scanning
+  - CodeQL analysis - follow GitHub's flow for configuring CodeQL.
+The "Default" set up option is typically all that's needed for JS and Python codebases.
+- Secret scanning

 ## Other Github features